juanjq/LST-camera_validation/README.md

 # Camera plots

 ## For plotting the waveforms for the pixels of determined runs
+### Instructions:

+1. Copy the notebook `camera_plots.ipynb` from this github folder `plot_on_camera`

+2. Change the parameters inside the notebook:

+   * Run nummber
+   * Events to extract (a small number recommended < 100)
+   * Root folder with the location of the runs, with runs inside a folder with the name of the respective date.
+   * Number of LST

+3. Go to the respective block for only 1 event plot or multiple plots, and run the notebook

+### Output:

 ## For plotting an event over the camera
 ### Instructions: